andrevidela/Research-report/Thesis/index.md

 ### Simple Example

-Let us start with a very simple example of a function in Idris, without dependent types.
+Let us start with a very simple example of a function in Idris without dependent types.
 This function returns whether or not a list[^3] is empty:

 ```haskell
 isEmpty : List a -> Bool